TechWithAlexD/vs_code_selenium/python/README.md

     ```
 2. Clone this repository to your local machine.
 3. Open folder (`python`) in VS Code.
-4. Using terminal navigate to a project and run `pip install`
+4. Using terminal navigate to a project and run
     ```PS
     pip install -r requirements.txt
     ```